QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Neven.md

 Neven is very close and friendly with [[Dvalinn]], [[Garm]], and [[Kuhai]], treating them all like younger siblings and offering her support to them in every way she can, provided Freya isn't nearby to change her personality.
 She is especially close with [[Haida]], because she looks up to her as a role model, and feels honored that Haida opened up to her in return.
 Out of the whole group, Neven is the most skeptical of Freya and tries to keep her at arm's length, which tends to appear outwardly as a rivalry.

-She also wishes to be close with [[Seth Alden]] and offers him support wherever possible, but he makes it difficult with his attitude of deliberate distance.
+She also particularly wishes to be close with [[Seth Alden]] and offers him support wherever possible, but he makes it difficult with his attitude of deliberate distance.
 Unlike the others, though, Neven makes an active effort to break through his walls.

 ### Affiliations